adobe/sizewatcher/README.md

 - checkout the before and after branch versions in temporary directories
 - go through all [comparators](#comparators-reference) that apply
 - measure the sizes, compare and report
-  - fail ❌ at a 50%+ increase
+  - fail ❌ at a 100%+ increase
-  - warn ⚠️ at a 10%+ increase
+  - warn ⚠️ at a 30%+ increase
-  - report ok ✅ if the size does not change by +/-10%
+  - report ok ✅ if the size change is between -10 and +30%
   - cheer 🎉 if there is a 10% decrease
 - print result in cli output
 - report result as PR comment